WALANT Procedures

 WALANT procedures offer several advantages over traditional surgeries:

-- No General Anesthesia: Unlike traditional surgeries requiring general anesthesia, WALANT only uses local anesthesia.
-This eliminates the risks and side effects of being unconscious during surgery.
+• No General Anesthesia: Unlike traditional surgeries that require general anesthesia, WALANT uses only local anesthesia.
+Local anesthesia eliminates the risks and side effects of being unconscious during surgery.

-- Real-Time Feedback: During the surgery, the surgeon can ask the patient to move their hand or fingers.
-This allows the surgeon to assess function and ensure the procedure is effective.
-This feedback is particularly useful in hand and wrist surgeries.
+• Real-Time Feedback: During the surgery, the surgeon can ask the patient to move their hand or fingers.
+This real-time feedback allows the surgeon to assess function and ensure the procedure is effective, and is particularly useful in hand and wrist surgeries.

 Surgeons use WALANT for several orthopedic surgeries, including: